Visual Template Inference for Data Extraction from Documents: Template Formalization

 Now we describe how edges in the template $T$ influences overlap of data blocks.
-For any two nodes $v_i, v_j \in V - \{root\}$, when $v_i$ is an {\em ancestor} of $v_j$, then $\forall Rec ,ind(\mathcal{B}_{v_i}^{Rec}) < ind(\mathcal{B}_{v_j}^{Rec})$ and $\mathcal{B}_{v_i}^{Rec} \cap \mathcal{B}_{v_i}^{Rec} \neq \emptyset$.
-Likewise, when $v_i$ is a {\em left sibling} of $v_j$, then $\forall Rec, ind(\mathcal{B}_{v_i}^{Rec}) < ind(\mathcal{B}_{v_j}^{Rec})$ and $\mathcal{B}_{v_i}^{Rec} \cap \mathcal{B}_{v_i}^{Rec} = \emptyset$.
+For any two nodes $v_i, v_j \in V - \{root\}$, when $v_i$ is an {\em ancestor} of $v_j$, then $\forall Rec ,loc(\mathcal{B}_{v_i}^{Rec}) < loc(\mathcal{B}_{v_j}^{Rec})$ and $\mathcal{B}_{v_i}^{Rec} \cap \mathcal{B}_{v_i}^{Rec} \neq \emptyset$.
+Likewise, when $v_i$ is a {\em left sibling} of $v_j$, then $\forall Rec, loc(\mathcal{B}_{v_i}^{Rec}) < loc(\mathcal{B}_{v_j}^{Rec})$ and $\mathcal{B}_{v_i}^{Rec} \cap \mathcal{B}_{v_i}^{Rec} = \emptyset$.

-\begin{example} As shown in Figure~\ref{fig:template}-1, the non-root nodes are placed at the same level from left to right, indicating that their corresponding data blocks $B_1$, $B_2$, $B_3$, and $B_4$ for the given record do not overlap and appear in the pre-order traversal of the nodes in $T$.
-In contrast, the template for invoice records in Figure~\ref{fig:template}-2 shows that node $v_2$ is an ancestor of $v_3$, implying that the data blocks of $v_3$, $\mathcal{B}^{Rec}_{v_3} = \{B_3, B_5\}$, overlap with the data blocks of $v_2$, $\{B_2\}$, and $B_2$ appears before $B_3$ and $B_5$.
+\begin{example} In Figure~\ref{fig:template}-1, the non-root nodes are placed at the same level from left to right, indicating that their corresponding data blocks $B_1$, $B_2$, $B_3$, and $B_4$ for the given record do not overlap.
+In contrast, the template in Figure~\ref{fig:template}-2 shows that node $v_2$ is an ancestor of $v_3$, implying that the data blocks of $v_3$, $\mathcal{B}^{Rec}_{v_3} = \{B_3, B_5\}$, overlap with the data blocks of $v_2$, $\{B_2\}$, and $B_2$ appears before $B_3$ and $B_5$.
 Note that the sequence of data blocks corresponding to the subtree rooted at $v_2$ can be repeated, provided the sequence of data blocks for its children complies with the edge definition above. \end{example}

-Given the concepts of templates, data blocks, and records, we describe our tool, \sys, which first predicts the template (Section~\ref{sec:template-prediction}), and then extracts data based on the learned template (Section~\ref{sec:data-extraction}).
+Given the concepts of templates, data blocks, and records, we next describe how \sys infers the template (Section~\ref{sec:template-prediction}) by first identifying fields (Section~\ref{sec:field-prediction}), and then extracts data (Section~\ref{sec:data-extraction}).